 Dr. Jennifer Gay conducts research in the area of physical activity and public health.
 More specifically her interests include how built environment and social contexts influence physical activity in children, adolescents and adults.
-Since joining the University of Georgia, Dr. Gay has focused primarily on the health benefits of occupational physical activity and how to increase time spent in activity during work hours.
-Her secondary areas of interest include built and social environment determinants of activity, growth and maturation as indicators of decreases in physical activity, measurement and methodological issues in physical activity research, and program evaluation.
+Since joining the University of Georgia, Dr. Gay has focused on the health benefits of occupational physical activity, measuring activity at work, and how to increase time spent in activity during work hours.
+Her other areas of interest include built and social environment determinants of activity, growth and maturation as indicators of decreases in physical activity, measurement and methodological issues in physical activity research, and program evaluation.

-Marilyn Wolff is a fourth-year doctoral student in the Department of Health Promotion and Behavior within the College of Public Health at the University of Georgia.
-Marilyn has a BS in Exercise Science and Master of Public Health from Virginia Commonwealth University.
-Her research interests include workplace social support, employee health and job behaviors.
-She is currently working at the CDC as a program evaluator in the WorkLife Wellness office.
+Marilyn Wolff currently works at the CDC as a program evaluator in the WorkLife Wellness office.
 In her spare time, Marilyn enjoys traveling, jogging, playing hockey and frisbee, and reading (especially on the beach!).

-Rhiannon Euhus is a fourth-year undergraduate student studying Statistics and Health Promotion.
+Rhiannon Euhus graduated from UGA with degrees in Statistics and Health Promotion.
 She was a member of the PACE Lab for three years, where she participated in a variety of projects focused on diabetes and exercise, mapping physical activity with accelerometer data, measuring exposure to greenspace, and Vitamin D deficiency among college students.
-She has a career interest in health policy, epidemiology, global health and infectious disease.
-Rhiannon recently accepted a position with the Laura and John Arnold Foundation in Washington, DC as a Health Care Analyst.
+She has a career interest in health policy, epidemiology, global health and infectious disease, and took a position with the Laura and John Arnold Foundation in Washington, DC as a Health Care Analyst after graduation.